Money Market Accounts: The Benefit

 When most people think about saving money, they think about a simple savings account.
 You might have even thought about getting one yourself.
-You may already have one, but do you have a strategy in mind or are you just putting money away in hopes of something great down the road?
+You may already have one, but do you have a strategy in mind, or are you just putting money away in hopes of something great down the road?
 Well, if you are really serious about saving and growing your money but still want access to your money in case of an emergency, then you might want to consider a Money Market account instead.

 When it comes to financial services, a Money Market account fits somewhere between a savings account and a CD (Certificate of Deposit).
 Both have their pros and cons, but you have options.
 Before I explain the Money Market, let’s discover and define the field.

 On the opposite end of the spectrum is the Certificate of Deposit (CD).
-This is an account that offers much higher interest, but your funds are locked away for a fixed amount of time.
+This account offers much higher interest, but your funds are locked away for a fixed amount of time.
 The time varies but can be anywhere from months to years.
 Access to the funds comes only at maturity of the CD or earlier if you are willing to pay the penalty (which usually negates the point of having the CD).

 Be sure to read my article titled, “Saving Money – Save over $1300 the Easy Way.”